nadav2051/Investigator/README.md

 # Investigator

-A comprehensive stock market analysis tool built with Next.js that combines real-time market data, technical analysis, and social sentiment analysis.
-The application integrates Yahoo Finance data, technical indicators, and Reddit discussions to provide a holistic view of stock market trends and sentiment.
+A comprehensive stock market analysis tool built with Next.js that combines real-time market data with technical analysis.
+The application integrates Yahoo Finance data and technical indicators to provide a holistic view of stock market trends.

 ## Features